Malmö Östra hospital murders

-The Malmö Östra hospital murders were a Swedish case of serial murders committed by the 18-year-old Anders Hansson at a hospital in Malmö between October 1978 and January 1979.
-Hansson poisoned elderly patients during his working hours as an orderly with the detergents Gevisol and Ivisol.
+The Malmö Östra hospital murders were a Swedish case of serial senicide committed by the 18-year-old Anders Hansson at a hospital in Malmö between October 1978 and January 1979.
+Hansson poisoned elderly patients during his working hours as an orderly with the detergents Gevisol (contains sodium hydroxide; undiluted solution has a pH of 12) and Ivisol (contains potassium hydroxide; undiluted solution has a pH of 13).

-At the long-term care part of the hospital, a total of 27 patients were poisoned to death, with at least 15 confirmed victims.
-Another 15 patients were also victims of attempted murder.
+At the long-term care part of the hospital, a total of 27 patients were poisoned to death, with at least 11 confirmed victims.
+Another 16 patients were also victims of attempted murder.
 In August 1979, Hansson was sentenced to closed psychiatric treatment, where he remained until 1994.